lybird300/lybird300.github.io/_posts/2015-04-20-cojava-manual.md

 </table>
  and afterwards come
 the segregating sites, each position separated by a blank space.
-The file containing the information per each segregating sites contains the SNP number, the population label, the position of the site, and the frequency of each allele:
+The out.pos-? file containing the information per each segregating sites contains the SNP number, the population label, the position of the site, and the frequency of each allele:
 SNP     CHROM   CHROM_POS       ALLELE1 FREQ1   ALLELE2 FREQ2
 1 1 127.3788 1 0.1154 2 0.8846